- iPhone XR 2 release in September 2019

 For the original iPhone XR that meant keeping most elements of the iPhone XS, but replacing the state-of-the-art 5.8in OLED screen with a more basic 6.1in LCD panel - yes, that's a larger screen, but OLED offers blacker blacks and overall far superior colour reproduction - and dropping from a dual- to a single-lens camera on the rear.

 These two major alterations (along with some smaller tweaks such as slightly larger bezels and a thicker body) meant a saving of £250/$250 on the starting config compared to the base XS.

 Flagship vs compromises

-Similarly, we have high hopes that the next version of the iPhone XR will get twin-lens rear-facing cameras and the ability to take Portrait Mode photos of non-human objects.
-(The XR offers a Portrait Mode blurred-background effect through software rather than glassware, but this only works when it detects a human face.
-So pet portraits are out.)
-But for this to happen, the XS would need something new to set it apart - such as a 3D sensor, as Bloomberg is currently predicting.
+Similarly, we have high hopes that the next iPhone XR will get twin-lens rear-facing cameras and the ability to take Portrait Mode blurred-background photos of non-human objects.
+(The XR offers a Portrait Mode effect through software rather than glassware, and this only works when it detects a human face.
+So pet portraits, for instance, are out.)
+But for this to happen, the XS would need a new differentiator - such as a 3D sensor, as Bloomberg is currently predicting.

 Beyond this, expect an A13 processor chip offering moderate speed boosts over the current A12 Bionic.
 Our colleagues on Macworld US predict that the A13 will have a similar transistor count to the A12X, and most likely feature two high-performance and four energy-efficient cores.
 MWUS also believes that manufacturer TSMC will stick to a 7nm process of some description rather than (yet) making the transition to 5nm, but could use a 7nm+ or "7nm Pro" process offering related benefits.

 We also expect the new XR to get the option for half a terabyte of storage as the iPhone XS currently offers, and preinstalled iOS 13.